 The app contains two sections.
 "Practice" is the daily guided meditations, and it also contains a 28 day introductory course – about 10 minutes a day.
 "Theory" contains lessons and conversations with noteworthy guests.

 Last summer I had a revelation: the brain is a muscle, and to increase my willpower, I can intentionally practice following through on intentional actions.
 No matter how small, but consistently throughout the day.
+Basically, by identifying something that I don't want to do, and then doing it, I'm practicing my "executive function".

 Sam Harris uses a similar technique.
 He calls it "begin again" (or, "start again").
 In the last minute of every guided meditation he asks the listener to begin the practice again – to reset awareness back to the field of consciousness itself .